 Pick up some professional studio monitors, rather than traditional commercial speakers, as they will give you a more honest sound for mixing purposes.

 As you become more advanced with recording, you may want to add elements, like a pop filter, ear training software or additional microphones, headphones and speakers.
 For beginners, the five items listed above should be sufficient to get started making some quality recordings.

 So, with these five items — and whatever cables and accessories you need to make them work — and your instruments, so you’re all set right?
 You’re almost there, but not quite.
 There’s still one crucial element that’s not exactly a piece of home studio recording equipment, but it’s still something you can’t do without.
 We’re speaking of course, of home studio soundproofing.
 Before your home recording studio is truly a studio, it has to be equipped with soundproofing and sound absorbing materials.
-This will help keep your music sounding clean and free of echoes, while also preventing exterior ambient noises from polluting your tracks.

-You can buy studio foam of all types at Soundproof Cow.
+You can buy acoustic foam of all types at Soundproof Cow.
 We can help you get the right soundproofing materials for your home recording studio to prevent sound interference, produce better sound quality recordings, and reduce distraction.
 This will allow you to play, mix and record your music at any volume you need to — without worrying about disturbing family members or neighbors nearby.